 Address: 87 N Frontage Rd, Edgewood, NM 87015

-This wildlife preserve and zoo are great places to see some of New Mexico’s native animals.
+Wildlife West Nature Park is great to see some of New Mexico’s native animals.
 Guests to the preserve can meet Foxie, a red fox, and Thunder, a pronghorn, the newest baby rescues at Wildlife West Nature Park in Edgewood.

-Visitors will have a rare opportunity to experience these new wildlife babies and the other 20 species of native wildlife in their natural habitats.
+Visitors will have a rare opportunity to experience these new wildlife babies and the other 20 native species in their natural habitats.
 In addition to the above-mentioned new arrivals, visitors will have the chance to meet Bert, a Great Horned Owl; Tonto, a Pronghorn Antelope; Max, a Caracara; Oreo, a raccoon, as well as several others.

 The park’s knowledgeable and caring staff will demonstrate how to interact with animals safely and what to do if you encounter one in the wild.
 With a particular focus on animal rescue efforts, protection, and conservation, Wildlife West Nature Park will provide an experience to remember.